Keys to Manage Family Arguments

 “Many people shout and argue until the other person shuts up.
 They think they’ve convinced him.
 And they’re always wrong.”

 Family arguments: do we fight or do we negotiate?

 There are several ways in which we can manage family discussions.
 The way we choose will determine the immediate future of the family members.
 Let’s take an example of a family situation: one of the children drops a dish and breaks it.
 The parents can choose to scold him or laugh.
 The first action would produce crying on the part of the child, the second, on the other hand, would provoke the same laughter as in the parents.

-As we can see in the previous example, the consequences of the same behavior can be totally different and turn the situation around; everything will depend on the action we choose and on the initial intention of the original action.
+everything will depend on the action we choose and on the initial intention of the original action.

 Thus, when it comes to managing family discussions, we can choose to continue fighting, which would lead to being in a continuous stressful family nucleu.
 Or we can choose to negotiate and maintain assertive communication in which all family members can give their opinion and share their points of view until reaching a mutual agreement.

 The American psychotherapist Virginia Satir interviewed thousands of families and from her work, extracted interesting theories about how families communicate.
 She studied how parents addressed their children and how they raised them.
 Following her research, she describes four modes of communication under stress during family discussions and defines them according to their verbal and nonverbal communication.

 Modes of communication:

 - The accuser.
 This member looks for an outside culprit in order to demonstrate their strength.
 Corporally, they’re invasive and have the objective of defending their territory and making themselves visible as the one in charge.
 Their voice is tense and their vocabulary’s direct.
 He doesn’t go into explanations, they simply point out the mistake, the culprit, and give their sentence.
 Inwardly, they’re vulnerable and lonely.